Mike Trout: Personal life

 Trout married his longtime girlfriend Jessica Cox on December 9, 2017.
 Their sons were born on July 30, 2020 and June 30, 2024.
 During the baseball season, his family resides in Newport Beach, California.

+Trout is a Christian.
+He has said, “I put everything in the Lord’s hands.
+I know He’s always got a plan.
+I know that He’s put me in this situation for a reason because I know at the end of the day, He’s in control.
+He’s gotten me through a lot of hard times, especially with all my injuries and everything.
+When the Lord’s got your hand, it’s unbelievable.”

-Trout's nicknames include "Prince Fish", "God's Gift", "Millville Miracle", and "King Fish 2.0", in reference to retired Angel Tim Salmon.
+Trout's nicknames include "Prince Fish", "God's Gift", "Millville Meteor", and "King Fish 2.0", in reference to retired Angel Tim Salmon.
 He adopted the nickname "Millville Meteor" after a vandal edited his Wikipedia article and the name caught on.

 In February 2014, President Barack Obama used Trout as an analogy for that year's Farm Bill.
 To emphasize the versatility and utility of the bill, Obama remarked that it was "like Mike Trout, for those of you who know baseball...somebody who's got a lot of tools."

 Trout holds season tickets for the Philadelphia Eagles of the National Football League and is friends with their former quarterback, Carson Wentz.
 He is also an avid supporter of the Philadelphia Flyers of the National Hockey League and the Philadelphia 76ers of the National Basketball Association.

 On August 23, 2020, a Trout trading card sold for $3.93 million at auction, breaking the record for the most expensive sale price for a sports card previously held by the 1909–1911 T206 Honus Wagner baseball card.
 However, his record did not last long, as a Mickey Mantle 1952 Topps trading card was sold for $5.2 million in November 2020.

 Outside of baseball, Trout maintains a low profile and little is known about his personal life.
 Some of his interests include fishing, hunting, and meteorology.